ioBroker/ioBroker.vis-2-widgets-material/README.md

 ![View in widget - button](img/material-view-in-widget-2.png)

-As button: You can show small thumbnail of view and by pressing on it, it will be shown in full size.
+As button: You can show a small thumbnail of view and by pressing on it, it will be shown in full size.

 ### Thermostat
 ![Thermostat](img/material-thermostat-1.png)